SAN FRANCISCO 2 HEADER BOX

 We watched stormy looking clouds roll in across the bay and we stopped to watch the sea lions that have made the place their home and were sleeping on the wooden dock.

-We had a browse in the souvenir stores selling t-shirts and touristy trinkets.
-We admired the view of Alcatraz Island and enjoyed what was a beautiful but breezy day.
 I’ve heard that the San Francisco weather can be notoriously foggy and chilly with strong winds at certain times of the year.

 We were there mid-April and it was an absolutely perfect time to visit.